hireonai/backend-hireonai/readme.md

-# Backend HireonAI
+# Backend HireOn.AI

 This is the backend service for the **HireonAI** platform.
-It is built using [Hapi.js](https://hapi.dev/) as the main framework and integrates MongoDB using Mongoose, [Machine Learning service](https://github.com/hireonai/fix-ml-services.git) for job recommendation, CV analysis and cover letter generation.
+It is built using [Hapi.js](https://hapi.dev/) as the main framework and integrates MongoDB using Mongoose, [Machine Learning Service](https://github.com/hireonai/ml-services) for job recommendation, CV analysis and cover letter generation.
 The application supports JWT-based authentication, email notifications, Google Cloud Storage for file management, and includes auto-generated API documentation using Swagger.

 ---